 The LCA study followed the recommendations and met the requirements of international standards ISO 14040:2006 and ISO 14044:2006, in addition to the standards corresponding to the basic product category rules for construction products, UNE EN 15804, and type III of the environmental labelling standard UNE EN ISO 14025.

 3.2.
 Functional/declared unit

-The declared unit was defined as: "1 tonne of conventional bitumen".
+The declared unit was defined as: "1 tonne of end-of-life crumb rubber bitumen".

 3.3.
 Reference service life (RSL)

 Not applicable.

 3.4.
 Allocation and cut-off criteria